hackerone/observable-web/presentations/webdevcon/notes.md

 let's try implementing this the callbacks way.

 ### Step 1 [get what the user is typing]
-the first step is to get what the user has typed. so, we attach an event listerner to the input field, listen for the keyup event and get what the user has typed so far.  quite straight forward.
+the first step is to get what the user has typed. we attach an event listerner to the input field, listen for the keyup event and get what the user has typed so far. quite straight forward.

 ``` javascript
 searchBox.addEventListener('keyup', (e) => {